Updated 9 December, 2024

 ژوان

 Sorani doesn't use any special features to deal with consonant clusters, or syllable-final consonants.
-There are no conjuncts, and 0651 is not used.
+There are no conjuncts, and 0652 is not used to indicate vowel absence.

 ئاشتی